Artificial-Pancreas/iAPS/README.md

 Code contributions as PRs are welcome!

 Translators can click the Crowdin link above.

-Code is open for everyone.
 For questions or contributions: jon.m@live.se